ZhouyangYe/React-Chatroom/readme.md

 To run the app:

 First of all, clone this repository to your computer or simply download it.
 NodeJS must be installed.

+Go into React-Chatroom(root folder): `cd React-Chatroom`

 Then run `npm install` on the terminal in the root folder to install all the dependencies.